zachwill/moment/README.md

 # Create a moment with strftime format
 moment.date("12-18-2012", "%m-%d-%Y")

-# By default, moment's use the "%Y-%m-%d" strftime format
+# By default, the "%Y-%m-%d" strftime format is used
 moment.date("2012-12-18")

 # Create a moment from the current datetime